About This Program

 The Art of Screenpainting

 Screen painting is a unique and traditional folk art that started in Baltimore back in 1913.
-In this screen painting residency, students learn the history, techniques, tools, and functionality of the art form.
-This residency is custom-designed to meet your schools needs and budget.
+In The Art of Screenpainting residency, students learn the history, techniques, tools, and functionality of the art form.
+This residency is custom-designed to meet your school’s needs and budget.
 Students can make individual “mini screens” or a large-scale mural to be installed at the school.
 Screen painting images can be created from observation, memory, or imagination and is a perfect medium to connect to content in the classroom curriculum.

 Sample Common Core connection:

 3.MD.C.6 Geometric Measurement: Understand concepts of area and relate area to multiplication and to addition.